DrDaveTurner/HPC-User/episodes/introduction.md

 ---

 :::::::::::::::::::::::::::::::::::::: questions
-- What should I expect to learn from these modules?
+- What should I expect to learn from the HPC User module?
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives
-- Understand what to expect out of the HPC User lesson.
+- Set the basis for learning about High-Performance Computing in Science.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Overview

-In doing computational science it is very common to start a project by writing code on a laptop or desktop computer.
+In doing computational science it is very common to start a project by writing code on a personal computer.
-Often as the project proceeds we find that we need more computer resources to get all the science project done.
+Often as the project proceeds we find that we need more computer resources to complete the science project.
-This may come in the form of needing more processing power to get a job done in a reasonable time.
+This may come in the form of needing more processing power to complete the research in a reasonable time.
-It may mean needing more memory to be able to run larger calculations.
+It may also mean needing more memory to be able to run larger calculations.
-Or it may just mean needing to do a very large number of smaller jobs that would overwhelm a single computer.
+Or it may just mean needing to do a very large number of smaller jobs that would overwhelm a single computer system.

 In these cases where we need to seek out more computational resources, we also need to start understanding the performance aspects of our code.